 Follow these simple type tips to keep your audience alert and allow them to enjoy your content easily!

 But type isn’t the only important element when considering your full brand.
-Check out our easy to follow step-by-step brand sheet blog.
+Check out our easy-to-follow step-by-step brand sheet blog.
+And check out our quick tips for success with your website photos as well!

 And don’t forget to share the goods with your small business friends!